 Did you know that each AKC registered breed (there are currently 192 of them) is assigned to one of seven groups: Herding, Hound, Toy, Non-Sporting, Sporting, Terrier, and Working?
 And each dog was bred for a specific purpose.
 In honor of Hug Your Hound Day on Sept.
 9, we’re studying up on what each of the 31 breeds in the Hound Group were bred to do.

-This sweet and silly dog is definitely a head-turner.
+This sweet dog is definitely a head-turner.
 Sleek and elegant, the Afghan Hound also has a storied history: an ancient myth says that a brace of Afghan Hounds represented the canine species on Noah’s Ark.
 These fleet-footed hunting companions were once status symbols of royals, tribal chieftains, and aristocrats in Asia’s mountain kingdoms.

 American English Coonhound